brendan-duncan/dartray/README.md

 ##Overview

-DartRay is a free, open-source physically based renderer, providing a miriad of rendering algorithms, lighting and material models.
+DartRay is a free, open-source physically based renderer, providing a variety of rendering algorithms, lighting and material models.

 DartRay port of the PBRT renderer (www.pbrt.org).